greg-js/arch-wiki-md-repo/wiki/_content/english/Libinput.md

 See [Xorg#Using .conf files](/index.php/Xorg#Using_.conf_files "Xorg") for permanent option settings.
 [Logitech Marble Mouse#Using libinput](/index.php/Logitech_Marble_Mouse#Using_libinput "Logitech Marble Mouse") and [#Touchpad configuration](#Touchpad_configuration) illustrate examples.

 Alternative drivers for [Xorg#Input devices](/index.php/Xorg#Input_devices "Xorg") can generally be installed in parallel.
 If you intend to switch driver for a device to use libinput, ensure no legacy configuration files `/etc/X11/xorg.conf.d/` for other drivers take precedence.

+**Tip:** You might have to manually remove the synaptics configuration, probably at `/etc/X11/xorg.conf.d/50-synaptics.conf`, to make a touchpad work correctly with libinput.

 One way to check which devices are managed by libinput is the *xorg* logfile.
 For example, the following:

  `$ grep -e "Using input driver 'libinput'" ~/.local/share/xorg/Xorg.0.log`
 ```